sunlightlabs/databuoy/README.md

 With Databuoy, [this spreadsheet](https://docs.google.com/spreadsheets/d/16bk6mScsXWpd-KX80Jn2Qzj1q_vyeFfCQBeWMdBi2nE/edit#gid=0) turns into [this website](http://sunlightlabs.github.io/databuoy/).

+If you're a developer, you can read about deployment [here](https://github.com/sunlightlabs/databuoy/wiki/Setup-(for-developers)).
+If not, read on!

 ### What does it mean that Databuoy is spreadsheet-backed?

 Databuoy draws its data from a publicly viewable spreadsheet.
 Whenever that spreadsheet is updated, the website will be updated as well.
 That spreadsheet can either be in the form of a [Google Sheet](https://www.google.com/sheets/about/) (which updates automatically) or a `.csv` file (which must be manually updated on GitHub).